 - Filtered water: the fewer impurities in the water, the less competition for the true flavor of the coffee.

 - Correct proportions: regardless of machine-type, use two tablespoons of grounds per eight ounces of water, and then adjust to your taste from there.

-Automatic Flat-Bottom & Automatic Cone: it makes sense to look at these two side by side because they are very similar brewing methods: water pours through the coffee filter and basket into a pot.
-Aside from differences in brands, these machines differ only in the shapes of their baskets (indicated by their names).
+It makes sense to look at these two side by side because they are very similar brewing methods: Water pours through the coffee filter and basket into a pot.
+For this method, you could use an automatic coffee maker, or you can pour in a measure of hot water by hand.
+Aside from differences in brands, these coffee makers differ only in the shapes of their baskets (indicated by their names).